Shark-ML/Shark/doc/sphinx_pages/index.rst

 **Speed and flexibility**

-Shark provides an excellent trade-off between flexibility as well as ease-of-use on the one hand and computational efficiency on the other.
+Shark provides an excellent trade-off between flexibility and ease-of-use on the one hand, and computational efficiency on the other.

 **One for all**